secondsight/secondsight-hardware/README.md

 #### Variants

-Currently, we have three variants of the main structure of the visor: **A**, **B**, and **C**.
+Currently, we have four variants of the main structure of the visor: **A**, **B**, **C**, and **D**.
 In addition, you may want to print either the whole visor or just parts of it.
 There are a pair of variables that allow you to choose what variations you want to print.

    * variant - Choose the variant to print by setting this variable to the appropriate string